riya0807/PA1/README.md

 # PA1

-The first Programming Assignment for CS 3251: Computer Networking at Georgia Tech using Python.
+The first Programming Assignment for Spring 2023 CS 3251: Computer Networking class at Georgia Tech using Python.